HydrologicEngineeringCenter/hec-dss-python/LOGGING.md

 4. Routes messages to Python logging with `[DLL]` prefix
 5. Cleans up the temporary file on close

+**Requirements:** Your HEC-DSS DLL must include the `zopenLog` function for DLL output capture to work.
+If `zopenLog` is not available, DLL messages will go directly to the console.
+To suppress console output when `zopenLog` is not available, set `message_level=0` (which is the default).

 ### Enabling DLL Capture

 ```python